 All his fellow associates and nurses too.

-They checked and asked me over and over again-- including moments before the surgery itself-- if I was "sure."
+They checked and asked me over and over again—including moments just before the surgery itself—if I was "sure."

 I knew he was right.

 Still.
+I went from an "I Don't Know If I Want" to a "Can't Have," within hours.
 The sense of grief has been unutterable.
 What began as a vibration became a whisper which became a roar, and over time it has only grown louder.
+So many of my close friends elected to have children and I delight in their happiness and expansion as human beings.
+But yes, it aches.

 Over the years the feelings have evolved.
 I met Alec—younger than I and likely not even courting the concept of children when we started dating.
 The greatest tragedy feels like robbing him of being a father, biologically so, without a lot of say in the matter.
 But we both understood what we were walking in to as we continued to commit to one another.

-Then JD V*ance started going on and on about childless cat ladies.
-About "biological responsibility" and the selfishness of a woman who does not bear her own children for the generations to come.
+Then JD V*ance started going on and on (and on) about "childless cat ladies."
+About "biological responsibility" and the selfishness of a woman who does not physically bear her own children for the generations to come.
 Again, there just weren't words to describe the experience of hearing that from an elected official, after everything.

 *